5 Whys of Root Cause Analysis + Examples

 History and origins of the ‘5 Whys’ approach

 The ‘5 Whys’ approach or technique is a problem-solving approach that originated at Toyota in the 1930s.
-It was developed by Taiichi Ohno, the father of the Toyota Production System, as a way to uncover the root causes of manufacturing issues.
+It was developed by Taiichi Ohno, the father of the Toyota Production System, to uncover the root causes of manufacturing issues.
 The technique gained widespread recognition after it was adopted and popularized by Toyota.

 The concept behind the ‘5 Whys’ technique is simple yet powerful.
 It involves repeatedly asking “why?” to get to the heart of a problem.
 By asking this question multiple times, you can peel back the layers and uncover the underlying causes that contribute to the issue.
 This method helps to move beyond the immediate symptoms and delve into the deeper factors that are at play.